saziosu/flame-masters/README.md

 The user can decide how hot they want to go and view all products within that range.
 If the user has a favourite brand, they can also view all products from that range.

+# Business Model

+## Business Overview:
+Our business operates as a B2C e-commerce platform, dedicated to providing a diverse range of fiery hot sauces and spicy snacks through an online store.
+It specializes in offering affordable yet flavorful products, catering to spice enthusiasts with pricing ranging from $1.95 to $17.95.
+The business offers free shipping when the user makes a purchase over $30.

+## Advantages for the Business Owner:

+* Scalability: Business will be easy to expand as the business grows, accomodating demand.
+* Global Accessibility: The website offers worldwide delivery, allowing a wide reach of users.
+* Cost Efficiency: No requirement for physical storefronts, which reduces overhead costs.
+* Impulse Purchases: Affordable pricing encourages spontaneous purchases, enhancing sales potential.
+Free delivery marker encourages users to 'buy one more' to reach free delivery
+* Niche Targeting: Focuses on a specific market segment.
+Identifies a specific target audience in spicy food lovers.

+### Challenges:

+* Brand Establishment: Building brand recognition takes time and requires a robust marketing approach to stand out in the market.
+* Trust Building: Establishing trust and loyalty without a physical presence may require offering discounts or special promotions.
+* Marketing Investment: Generating organic traffic may be time-consuming, necessitating active marketing efforts or investment in paid advertising.
+* Order Volume Requirement: Processing a substantial number of orders is essential to maintain profitability due to lower price points.

+## Site User
+There are many potential users that would shop on this website

+* Spice Enthusiasts: Individuals who enjoy bold and intense flavors, seeking out new and exciting spicy food experiences.
+* Foodies: People passionate about exploring different cuisines and flavors, who are always on the lookout for unique and flavorful products to enhance their culinary adventures.
+* Adventurous Eaters: Individuals who are passitonate about pushing the limits of their taste and what levels of spice they can handle.
+* Gift Shoppers: Customers looking for distinctive and memorable gifts for friends or family members who share a love for spicy food and want to purchase a more unusual gift for them
+* Health-conscious Consumers: Those who appreciate the health benefits associated with spicy foods, such as metabolism boosting properties or potential pain relief, and seek out quality products that align with their dietary preferences.

+## Marketing Strategy
+The businesses marketing strategy going forward is:

+* Use the Facebook business page, seen in then SEO section of this README to promote the business.
+* Send out offers via the MailChimp newsletter and offer special subscriber access to new products before they are fully launched
+* Use paid advertisement such as Google Ads to bring the promoted link on google searches.
+Potentially use sponsored Facebook ads to promote a wider reach of users.
+* The business may also benefit from partnering with influencers, the size of which depends on the size of the business to coincide with demand.

 # Agile Methodology
 This project was developed using agile methodologies by utilising Epics and User stories.